Table of Contents

 If air travel is more your style, you’ll be happy to know that Harbour Air, North America’s first fully carbon neutral airline, has resumed its scenic air tours.
 The airline has introduced a reduced seaplane flight schedule, stringent sanitation measures and on board distancing to ensure passenger safety.

 If you’ve gotten this far, you’re probably interested in finding out more about what this beautiful and lively city has to offer.
 Apart from its English charm and coastal views, there are a number of attractions that make Victoria well worth a visit.
-Some notable places to visit include the Victoria’s Inner Harbour, Government Street, Chinatown, Butchart Gardens, The Royal BC Museum and Victoria’s Parliament Buildings.
+Some notable places to visit include the Victoria’s Inner Harbor, Government Street, Chinatown, Butchart Gardens, The Royal BC Museum and Victoria’s Parliament Buildings.

 Speaking about history and education, the Royal BC Museum is another great place to learn about British Columbia’s history, indigenous peoples and natural ecosystems and wildlife.
 Lastly, no visit to Victoria is complete without a trip to Butchart Gardens; one of Canada’s National Historic Sites.
 Butchart Gardens is currently welcoming visitors and offering you the chance to stroll through their famous Rose, Japanese and sunken gardens (which are usually in full bloom every summer).

 If you want to cover all of Victoria’s main attractions in a day, we’d recommend a sightseeing tour.
-Not only will you be able to get to see a lot of its touristy landmarks, but you will also have a knowledgable guide close at hand to help you learn more about the history behind every location.
+Not only will you be able to get to see a lot of its touristy landmarks, but you will also have a knowledgeable guide close at hand to help you learn more about the history behind every location.

 While this package has some structure in that you get a taste of Victoria’s main localities, you also have plenty of time to explore Victoria on your own in the afternoon too.
 You have the freedom to choose a few additional activities and excursions during this time (both free and paid options available), to get the most out of your trip.

 Some add-ons include visiting the Butchart Gardens, the Royal BC Museum, whale watching and a cycling tour.
 We’d recommend visiting the Butchart Gardens to everyone, whale watching for families, the Royal BC Museum for history buffs and the cycling tour for outdoor enthusiasts.